SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Thicket and Thorns**
 >
 > The brambleguard blocks line of effect for enemies.
-Each enemy who starts their turn adjacent to a brambleguard takes 4 damage
+Each enemy who starts their turn adjacent to a brambleguard takes 4 damage.

 ###### High Elf Bloodletter